The Costs of Losing an Animal

 According to Dr. Schuckman, there are three ways to deal with a pet's remains:

 Arranging for burial in a pet cemetery is obviously more expensive, with prices starting at about $200 and rocketing into the thousands.
-The final cost depends on the headstone and other details, like whether you want a complete funeral service.
 To ensure that your pet's remains are taken care of properly, choose a cemetery that belongs to the IAOPCC (International Association of Pet Cemeteries and Crematories).

 Pet Cremation Costs (free to $300+)